 Cut 4 pieces of 1×3 to 17-⅛” and drill pocket holes in each end.
 Apply glue to each piece and position at the back of the cabinet.
 Attach with 1-¼” pocket screws.

-Step 13.
-Finish the Cabinet.
 Sand, prime and paint the cabinet.
-Attach the sliding door hardware and use the back braces to attach the cabinets to the wall studs.
+Use the back braces to attach the cabinets to the wall studs.
 The shelves were sanded and finished with three coats of shellac.

 Organize your shop with these DIY storage cabinets specifically designed for a small workshop.
 The free plans show how to build space-saving cabinets with adjustable shelves and sliding Shaker-style doors.
 They’re easy to build with pocket holes and pocket screws.